beam2d/arpaca/README.md

 Installation
 ------------

-Just copy arpaca.hpp to any path in include paths list.
+Just copy arpaca.hpp where you like.
+Since the interface may be changed in the future, it is recommended to copy it to the local directory of your own project.

 Typical Usage
 -------------